GHW-based Necessary and Sufficient Conditions for Support Constrained Generator Matrices: Support constrained generator matrices for the binary simplex code and the first order -ary Reed-Muller code

+The generalized Hamming weights of the first order $q$-ary Reed-Muller code $RM(1,m)$ are as follows, see \cite{HP98}, and The generalized Hamming weights for binary simplex $[2^m-1,m,2^{m-1}]_2$ code are calculated in \cite{Wei} as follows. we refer to Corollary 3 in \cite{Wei}.\\

+{\bf Theorem 4.1.} {\em The above GHW-based conditions are sufficient for support constrained generator matrices for the first order $q$-ary Reed-Muller codes and the binary simplex code}\\

-{\bf Proof.} In the code-depending version of our SCGM-GHW conjecture case, each ${\bf S}_i$ is the zero subspace of an affine function of the form where $a_i \in {\bf F}_q$ for $i=0,1,\ldots,m$.
+{\bf Proof.} Each ${\bf S}_i$ is the zero subspace of an affine function of the form where $a_i \in {\bf F}_q$ for $i=0,1,\ldots,m$.
 Hence there are exactly $q^{m-1}$ points in ${\bf S}_i$ for $i=1,2,\ldots,m+1$.
 From the GHW-based constraints $|I|$ such affine spaces intersect at a dimension $m-|I|$ affine subspace, when $|I| \leq m$, and intersect at the empty set when $|I|=m+1$.
-Hence we can find exactly $m+1$ linearly independent affine functions such ${\bf S}_i$, $i=1,2,\ldots,m+1$ is exactly the set of zero coordinate positions of the $i$-th affine function.\\
+Hence we can find exactly $m+1$ linearly independent affine functions such ${\bf S}_i$, $i=1,2,\ldots,m+1$ is exactly the set of zero coordinate positions of the $i$-th affine function.
+The conclusion for binary simplex code can be proved similarly.\\

-In the SCGM-GHW conjecture case each ${\bf S}_i$ has at most $m$ points and we can find three subsets ${\bf S}_1, {\bf S}_2, {\bf S}_3$ consisting of $m$ points in general positions, such that for each ${\bf S}_i$, there is only one dimensional subspace in the linear span of $1,x_1,\ldots,x_m$.
-We require that the intersection of these three subsets is a set of $m-1$ points in general positions.
-Hence ${\bf A}_1,{\bf A}_2,{\bf A}_3$ are not linearly independent.
-It is easy to extend these three subsets to $1+m$ subsets satisfying the GHW constraints The conclusion follows directly.\\

-In the code-depending version of SCGW-GHW if we only require that each subset ${\bf S}_i$ is contained in the set of a non-zero codeword, the conjecture is not true again.
-For Reed-Muller codes, since the supports of their codewords have to be linear, only cardinality-dependent constraints are not sufficient for the existence of support constraint generator matrices.\\
+It would be interesting to consider for what linear codes the above GHW-based condition is sufficient for the existence of support generator matrices.
+The conditions is weaker than the sufficient condition proved in Corollary 2.1.
+Though algebraic geometry codes over elliptic curves are natural generalizations of Reed-Solomon code, from Theorem 3.1 the above inequality condition is not sufficient for the existence of support constrained generator matrices.\\